Edward Snowden: Public opinion polls

-Surveys conducted by news outlets and professional polling organizations found that American public opinion was divided on Snowden's disclosures and that those polled in Canada and Europe were more supportive of Snowden than respondents in the U.S., although more Americans have grown more supportive of Snowden's disclosure.
+Surveys conducted by news outlets and professional polling organizations found that American public opinion was divided on Snowden's disclosures and that those polled in Canada and Europe were more supportive of Snowden than respondents in the US, although more Americans have grown more supportive of Snowden's disclosure.
 In Germany, Italy, France, the Netherlands, and Spain, more than 80% of people familiar with Snowden view him positively.

 Recognition

 For his global surveillance disclosures, Snowden has been honored by publications and organizations based in Europe and the United States.
 He was voted as The Guardians person of the year 2013, garnering four times the number of votes as any other candidate.

 Teleconference speaking engagements

 In March 2014, Snowden spoke at the South by Southwest (SXSW) Interactive technology conference in Austin, Texas, in front of 3,500 attendees.
 He participated by teleconference carried over multiple routers running the Google Hangouts platform.
 On-stage moderators were Christopher Soghoian and Snowden's legal counsel Wizner, both from the ACLU.
-Snowden said that the NSA was "setting fire to the future of the internet," and that the SXSW audience was "the firefighters".
-Attendees could use Twitter to send questions to Snowden, who answered one by saying that information gathered by corporations was much less dangerous than that gathered by a government agency, because "governments have the power to deprive you of your rights."
+Snowden said that the NSA was "setting fire to the future of the internet", and that the SXSW audience was "the firefighters".
+Attendees could use Twitter to send questions to Snowden, who answered one by saying that information gathered by corporations was much less dangerous than that gathered by a government agency, because "governments have the power to deprive you of your rights".
 Then-Representative Mike Pompeo (R-KS) of the House Intelligence Committee, later director of the CIA and secretary of state, had tried unsuccessfully to get the SXSW management to cancel Snowden's appearance; instead, SXSW director Hugh Forrest said that the NSA was welcome to respond to Snowden at the 2015 conference.